 See all scheduled reminders.
-Tap 🕐 to show the Scheduled list.
+Tap Scheduled to show the list of reminders that have a due date.

 Don't bother me now.
 You can turn off Reminders notifications in Settings > Notifications.
 To silence notifications temporarily, turn on Do Not Disturb.